 What should I do with my used household batteries?

 Don’t throw household batteries away - they can be recycled!
-Mason City residents are asked to recycle old and used household batteries by bringing them to the Clerk’s Office at City Hall located in the Main Lobby on the 1st Floor at City Hall in Mason City.
+Mason City residents are asked to recycle old and used household batteries by bringing them to the Fire Department located at 350 5th Street SW in Mason City.
+There is a large drop box outside the south entrance.

-Household batteries being accepted at City Hall for recycling include:
+Household batteries being accepted at the Fire Department for recycling include:

 *Non lithium AA, AAA, C, D, and 9V batteries